The Nashville Teens: Career

 Although musically competent, the group's lack of distinctive personality contributed to its lack of long-term success, as did Decca's poor promotion.
-(By 1970, Decca's only remaining rock acts were The Rolling Stones and The Moody Blues, both of whom handled their own promotion.)
+(By 1970, Decca's only remaining rock acts were the Rolling Stones and the Moody Blues, both of whom handled their own promotion.)
 In the late Sixties the group returned to its old craft: backing other artists like Carl Perkins, Chuck Berry and Gene Vincent.
-In 1971 they released a single, "Ella James", a Roy Wood-penned song originally recorded by The Move, on the Parlophone label, again without success.
+In 1971 they released a single, "Ella James", a Roy Wood-penned song originally recorded by the Move, on the Parlophone label, again without success.

 Split and re-form

-Arthur Sharp left in 1972 to join the band's one-time manager Don Arden, and Trevor Williams joined.
-Despite Phillips's efforts, the Nashville Teens split in 1973.
+Arthur Sharp left in 1972 to join the band's one-time manager Don Arden and Trevor Williams joined.
+Despite Phillips's efforts, the Nashville Teens split in 1975.
 The band re-formed in 1980, however, with Phillips as the only original member, joined by Peter Agate (guitar), Len Surtees (bass) and Adrian Metcalfe (drums).

 The band is still working.
-Phillips joined the British Invasion All-Stars in the 1990s and made three albums with the group, consisting of members of The Yardbirds, The Creation, The Pretty Things, Downliners Sect and other groups.
+Phillips joined the British Invasion All-Stars in the 1990s and made three albums with the group, consisting of members from the Yardbirds, the Creation, Pretty Things, Downliners Sect and other groups.
 The band did a cover of "Tobacco Road" that still receives airplay on XM Satellite Radio.
 The current line-up is Phillips, Metcalfe, Colin Pattenden (bass and vocals), Simon Spratley (keyboards and vocals) and Ken Osborn (guitar).

 A 1993 EMI label compilation, Best of the Nashville Teens, contained a re-recording of their "Tobacco Road" hit which is the only version available on iTunes.

 Dunford died of a cerebral hemorrhage on 20 November 2012 in Surrey, England.

+Arthur Sharp died on 25 December 2023, at the age of 83.